General Summer PROGRAM Information

 All programs are open to students from any U.S. college or university who meet

 PRE-DEPARTURE INFORMATION & ORIENTATION

-Pre-departure information will be available online to participants prior to departure and will cover such logistical issues as transportation, visas, immunizations, medical care and insurance, as well as suggestions for preparing participants academically and culturally for the program.
+Pre-departure information will be available online to participants prior to departure and will cover such logistical issues as transportation, visas, immunizations, medical care and insurance, as well as suggestions for academic and cultural preparation.
 A pre-departure orientation is offered in Philadelphia for each program prior to departure.
 Students who do not live in the Philadelphia area may attend their orientation virtually.
 Further orientation takes place upon arrival abroad for each program.

 PASSPORTS & VISAS

 A passport is required for all programs.
 In addition, many countries require that students obtain a visa for participation in summer programs.
 If required for the program, information on the visa application process is provided to students after their acceptance.
 A passport is required as part of any visa application process, so if you do not already have a valid passport, you should apply for one immediately.
 All students will be asked to provide their passport information to Education Abroad within two weeks of program acceptance*.

 *Students applying to the India program: All students accepted to the India